Philosophy Distinguished Lecture Series

 The Distinguished Lecture in Philosophy Series is designed to bring to Weber State scholars whose research bridges the gap between philosophy and other disciplines.
 Its goals are to demonstrate to both our students and the community at large how various fields of study can be mutually reinforcing, as well as to expose the community to central philosophical questions and topics, presented by an expert in the field.

 The future success of the Series will depend on the generosity of our patrons, as we continue to build our endowment.
-If you are interested in contributing, please contact Dr. Julie Rich (jrich@weber.edu), Dean of the College of Social and Behavioral Sciences, or Mr. Chuck Holland (charlesholland@weber.edu), Development Officer for the College of Social and Behavioral Sciences.
+If you are interested in contributing, please contact Julie Rich (jrich@weber.edu), Dean of the College of Social Sciences & Education, or Chuck Holland (charlesholland@weber.edu), Development Director for the College of Social Sciences & Education.

 Past Philosophy Distinguished Lectures